jcftang/ansible-hydra/hacking/README.md

     /home/user/ansible-hydra/
     $ cd hacking
     $ source hacking/env-setup
-    $ bundle
     $ vagrant up
     $ cd ..
     $ ansible-playbook playbooks/setup.yml

-The bundle command will install the needed components to run the vagrant vms with the ansible plugin.

 The env-setup script will setup the environment to alias ansible and ansible-playbook with the included hosts file and private key for the vagrant VM.